 The benefits of spinach are innumerable, and so are the ways you can eat it.

-One of the healthy and tasty way of adding spinach to your diet is adding it to your doughs and eating it as a roti/ parantha/ any breads or poori.
+One of the healthy and tasty way of adding spinach to your diet is adding it to your doughs and have it as a roti/ paranthas / any breads or poori.

 The recipe I’m sharing today is of spinach poori.
 It tastes great and is a good way of making the little ones or even grown ups eat spinach.
 My daughter loves eating crispy pooris.
 So I create different recipes to make pooris colourful, tasty and healthy.
 She loves having pink pooris, green pooris, yellow pooris, brown pooris:).
 These are the ones I have tried, and maybe the next is purple poori or Blue ones!!!!
 Does that sound gross???Eeewwww!!